oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 ### 6.3.3 QUIC Error Code Semantics

-In Single Stream mode, the stream IS the transport for MQTT.
-When the broker terminates the session via an abortive mechanism, it includes an application error code in the `RESET_STREAM` or `STOP_SENDING` frame to indicate the reason for termination.
+In Single Stream mode, the single QUIC stream carries the entire MQTT session.
+When the broker terminates the MQTT session via an abortive mechanism, it includes an application error code in the `RESET_STREAM` or `STOP_SENDING` frame to indicate the reason for termination.
 Error codes use the scheme `0x300 + MQTT reason code`, where `0x300` is the base offset and the MQTT reason code is added to produce a